fuzziqersoftware/newserv/README.md

 Current known issues / missing features:
 - Test all the communication features (info board, simple mail, card search, etc.)
 - The trade window isn't implemented yet.
-- PSO PC and PSOBB are essentially entirely untested.
-Only GC is fairly well-tested.
+- PSO PC and PSOBB are not well-tested and likely will disconnect when clients try to use unimplemented features.
+Only GC is known to be stable and mostly complete.
 - Add all the chat commands that khyller used to have.
 (Most, but not all, currently exist in newserv.)

 ## Usage